hytechclub/web-103/Objects/FoodPickerCodeAlong.md

 ```

 ## Displaying the Random Item Picture
 The name is good, but it would be much more appetizing with a picture.
-Luckily, there are already some pictures built into the Repl!
-They are in the **pictures** folder.
+Luckily, there are some pictures accessible via URL.

 1. Open the **index.html** file
 1. Notice there is a `<p>` element with an `id` of `food-pic`